RicardoMontenegroDona/CNN_Model_Develpment-Deployment-CI_CD/Readme.md

-# Project: CNN - Image Classification
+# CNN - Image Classification

 ## 📝 Overview
 This project implements a complete end-to-end Deep Learning pipeline using a Convolutional Neural Network (CNN) for image classification.